Skip to main content

 NeuroKit2 is the most welcoming project with a large community of contributors with all levels of programming expertise.
 But the package is still far from being perfect!
 Thus, if you have some ideas for improvement, new features, or just want to learn Python and do something useful at the same time, do not hesitate and check out the following guide:

-Also, if you have developed new signal processing methods or algorithms and you want to increase its usage, popularity and citations, get in touch with us to eventually add it to NeuroKit.
+Also, if you have developed new signal processing methods or algorithms and you want to increase their usage, popularity, and citations, get in touch with us to eventually add them to NeuroKit.
 A great opportunity for the users as well as the original developers!

-You have spotted an mistake?
+You have spotted a mistake?
 An error in a formula or code?
-OR there is just a step that you seems strange and you don’t understand?
+OR there is just a step that seems strange and you don’t understand?
 Please let us know!
-We are Human beings, and we’ll appreciate any inquiry.
+We are human beings, and we’ll appreciate any inquiry.

 Documentation